1958 Polish speedway season

 The 1958 Polish Speedway season was the 1958 season of motorcycle speedway in Poland.

 Individual

 Polish Individual Speedway Championship

 The 1958 Individual Speedway Polish Championship was held on 31 August at Rybnik.

+Criterium of Aces

+The Criterium of Aces was won by Mieczysław Połukard.

 Team

 Team Speedway Polish Championship

 The 1958 Team Speedway Polish Championship was the 11th edition of the Team Polish Championship.